manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 ## Bonus Step: Get Audio from your Pi

 To get analog audio from a Pi Zero or a Pi 5 is a little more involved, and I recommend [this guide](https://learn.adafruit.com/introducing-the-raspberry-pi-zero/audio-outputs) for that.
 Alternatively, you can get a USB Audio device that has a headphone output and then get a headphone (1/8" or 3.5mm) to RCA cable.
-You'd then need to follow the steps below but for `audio_device` you'd need to determine what your USB audio device ID is by SSHing into the pi and running `aplay -L`, so that's for advanced users.
+You'd then need to follow the steps below, but for `audio_device` you'd need to determine what your USB audio device ID is by SSHing into the pi and running `aplay -L`, so that's for advanced users.
 Yet another option is to get an HDMI Audio extractor to use the HDMI audio output, but at that point you might as well get a different Pi.

 Here I will cover the few extra steps you need to get audio from your Pi 1 through 4 (this was done on a Pi 1).